Relational algebra

-In database theory, relational algebra is a theory that uses algebraic structures for modeling data, and defining queries on it with a well founded semantics.
+In database theory, relational algebra is a theory that uses algebraic structures for modeling data and defining queries on it with well founded semantics.
 The theory was introduced by Edgar F. Codd.

 The main application of relational algebra is to provide a theoretical foundation for relational databases, particularly query languages for such databases, chief among which is SQL.
 Relational databases store tabular data represented as relations.
 Queries over relational databases often likewise return tabular data represented as relations.

-The main purpose of the relational algebra is to define operators that transform one or more input relations to an output relation.
-Given that these operators accept relations as input and produce relations as output, they can be combined and used to express potentially complex queries that transform potentially many input relations (whose data are stored in the database) into a single output relation (the query results).
+The main purpose of relational algebra is to define operators that transform one or more input relations to an output relation.
+Given that these operators accept relations as input and produce relations as output, they can be combined and used to express complex queries that transform multiple input relations (whose data are stored in the database) into a single output relation (the query results).

-Unary operators accept as input a single relation; examples include operators to filter certain attributes (columns) or tuples (rows) from an input relation.

-Binary operators accept as input two relations; such operators combine the two input relations into a single output relation by, for example, taking all tuples found in either relation, removing tuples from the first relation found in the second relation, extending the tuples of the first relation with tuples in the second relation matching certain conditions, and so forth.
+Unary operators accept a single relation as input.
+Examples include operators to filter certain attributes (columns) or tuples (rows) from an input relation.
+Binary operators accept two relations as input and combine them into a single output relation.
+For example, taking all tuples found in either relation (union), removing tuples from the first relation found in the second relation (difference), extending the tuples of the first relation with tuples in the second relation matching certain conditions, and so forth.

-Other more advanced operators can also be included, where the inclusion or exclusion of certain operators gives rise to a family of algebras.

 Introduction

 Relational algebra received little attention outside of pure mathematics until the publication of E.F.
 Codd's relational model of data in 1970.
 Codd proposed such an algebra as a basis for database query languages.
-(See section Implementations.)

-Five primitive operators of Codd's algebra are the selection, the projection, the Cartesian product (also called the cross product or cross join), the set union, and the set difference.
+Relational algebra operates on homogeneous sets of tuples $S = \{(s_{j1},s_{j2}, ... s_{jn}) | j \in 1 ... m \}$ where we commonly interpret m to be the number of rows of tuples in a table and n to be the number of columns.
+All entries in each column have the same type.

+A relation also has a unique tuple called the header which gives each column a unique name or attribute inside the relation.
+Attributes are used in projections and selections.